dmaier-couchbase/cb-twitter-demo/README.md

 * First mentioned URL (optional)
 * Lenth of the message

 The idea of the demo is just to fill a Couchbase bucket with some meaningful demo data.
+Because old tweets are skipped you can easily create new tweets on side of Twitter and then rerun the tool.
+This will give you new items in your Couchbase cluster.
+An example demonstration regarding real-time analysis with Couchbase and Elasticsearch could be:

+* Run the tool
+* Show the tweets in a Couchbase Bucket - Couchbase is used as a database which supports hundreds of thousands of operations per second whereby Elasticsearch is used for full-text indexing.
+* Index the feeds by using XDCR/Couchbase's Elasticsearch plug-in
+* Show a Kibana report regarding the occourence of Couchbase in the message text
+* Create a new Twitter feed
+* Run the tool again
+* Show how the value changed in your report